 - 1. Review survey results from prior period (previous school year or fall survey). - 2.
-Set one measurable goal for growth or performance. - 3.
+Set one measurable goal for growth or performance (see above). - 3.
 Discuss parameters for exceeding or partially meeting goals. - 4.
 Later in the school year, administer surveys to students. - 5.
 Aggregate data and determine whether the goal was achieved. - 6.
-Assign a summative rating, using the following scale to be discussed and finalized during the endof-year conference.
+Assign a summative rating, using the following scale to be discussed and finalized during the End-of-Year Conference

-Exemplary Proficient Developing Below Standard Exceeded the goal Met the goal Partially met the goal Did not meet the goal
+Student Feedback Rating Exemplary (4) Effective (3) Developing (2) Below Standard (1) Exceeded the goal Met the goal Partially met the goal Did not meet the goal